Schematizing the Observer and the Epistemic Content of Theories: Semantics Is Epistemology, Not Ontology

-Indeed, I believe that all the problems I have discussed with the standard view---in particular, its lack of accounting for all kinds of knowledge, and its incapacity to handle the breakdown of models---boil down to its implicit reliance on something like an essentially truth-conditional semantics, in conjunction with designation as the fundamental semantic relation: semantics is fixed by ontology.
-This is what the assumed clean separation of formal from practical spheres of knowledge amounts to in current philosophical work, and, conversely, that clean separation is implied by such a semantics.\footnote{My reliance on the formally characterized distinction between kinematical and dynamical structures (\S\ref{sec:breakdown-regimes}) is not inconsistent with my contention that a good semantics allows no clean separation of epistemic content into that part captured by the formalism and that part that is not.
-It may still be the case---and in fact is the case---that different parts of the formalism play different roles in the analysis of the epistemic content, indeed in characterizing the inextricable integrity of epistemic content itself as not being cleanly separable into formal and non-formal parts.}
+Indeed, I believe that all the problems I have discussed with the standard view---in particular, its lack of accounting for all kinds of knowledge, and its incapacity to handle the breakdown of models---boil down to its implicit reliance on something like a truth-conditional semantics, in conjunction with designation as the fundamental semantic relation: semantics is fixed by ontology.
+This is what the assumed clean segregation of formal from practical spheres of knowledge amounts to in current philosophical work, and, conversely, that clean segregation is implied by such a semantics.\footnote{My reliance on the formally characterized distinction between kinematical and dynamical structures (\S\ref{sec:breakdown-regimes}) is not inconsistent with my contention that a good semantics allows no clean segregation of one part of epistemic content captured by the formalism from another part that is not.
+It may still be the case---and in fact is the case---that different parts of the formalism play different roles in the analysis of the epistemic content, indeed in characterizing the integrity of epistemic content itself, not cleanly separable into formal and non-formal parts.}